The Russell Girl

 The Russell Girl is a 2008 American drama television film directed by Jeff Bleckner and written by Jill Blotevogel.
 It stars Amber Tamblyn as a young medical student who must come to terms with her past.
 Mary Elizabeth Mastrantonio, Jennifer Ehle, and Henry Czerny co-star.
 The film premiered on CBS on January 27, 2008, as part of the Hallmark Hall of Fame anthology series.

-Synopsis
+Plot

 Sarah Russell is a young woman who has recently discovered that she has leukemia right before she also discovers that she has been accepted to Northwestern University's medical program.
 She decides to put her school on hold so she can travel back home to tell her parents Gayle and Phil about her recent diagnosis.
 However at the same time Sarah is convinced that this is retribution for a tragic accident that involved her neighbor Lorainne's baby.